yds12/tarsila/docs/features.md

 - Canvas to edit sprite (+)
   - Resizable (+)
   - Multiple frames (+)
+    - add new frame based on existing one
   - Layers (+)
     - control visibility (+)
     - control editability (+)
     - layer panel allow to change layer position, remove and add layers (+)
     - group/ungroup layers (-)
+    - merge layers
+    - active layer with full opacity, others with lower
   - Transparent (+) or solid background
   - Zoom in and out (+) and predefined zoom levels
   - Pan (+)